 In this blog post, we’ll look at seven ways you can repurpose content to earn more website traffic and build up a library of premium content.

 At SmartBug, our writers spend hours researching and writing for every blog post we publish, whether it’s for our own blog or for clients.
-Every blog that’s published is a chance to showcase expertise, rank in search engines, and build a database of helpful, educational articles for users.
-But if you’ve ever written a blog, you know it takes time to see results and for a post to prove its value.
-We’d love it if every blog we published immediately gained thousands of eyeballs and ranked on the first page of Google—but we all know this isn’t how blogs work.
+Every article that’s published is a chance to showcase expertise, rank in search engines, and build a database of helpful, educational articles for users.
+But if you’ve ever written a blog post, you know it takes time to see results and for a post to prove its value.
+We’d love it if every post we published immediately gained thousands of eyeballs and ranked on the first page of Google—but we all know this isn’t how blogs work.

-2. Turn Your Blog Into a Short Video
+2. Turn Your Blog Post into a Short Video

-In addition to turning your blog into a podcast, you could also try turning your blog post into a short video.
+In addition to turning a post into a podcast, you could also try turning it into a short video.

 Have a blog chock-full of great statistics?
-Try creating a video to showcase them and post it on social media.
-While video is dominating social platforms, most companies are just starting to experiment.
+Try creating a video to showcase them, and post it on social media.
+Video is dominating social platforms, and many companies are just starting to experiment.
 So get started early and try creating some short, compelling videos based on interesting stats or case studies that support your company and claims.
-See what works in terms of format, length of video, and other factors and adjust accordingly.
+See what works in terms of format, length of video, and other factors, and adjust accordingly.
 Companies that can master quick, quality video production will have a leg up on competition in the coming years as video continues to expand.

 3. Turn Your E-books/Guides into Slideshares

 E-books and guides take a lot of time to create.
-There are research, creative briefs, drafts, designs, edits, and approvals that all occur throughout the creation process.
-These premium content pieces often showcase case studies and comparisons, and help answer users’ most frequently asked questions.
+Research, writing, design, editing, and approvals are all part of the creation process.
+These premium content pieces often showcase case studies and comparisons and help answer users’ most frequently asked questions.
 And for B2B companies, there’s arguably no other piece of content more valuable to gain leads and educate prospective buyers.

-4. Create a Reaction Video to the Blog
+4. Create a Reaction Video to the Post

 One way you could repurpose content is by creating your own reaction video to a blog post.
-Yes, you’re probably aware of all the information in the blog, but offering some fresh takeaways or feedback is another way to showcase your expertise.
-Is there a super-interesting statistic in the blog?
+Yes, you’re probably aware of all the information in the post, but offering some fresh takeaways or feedback is another way to showcase your expertise.
+Is there a super-interesting statistic in the blog post?
 Talk about it in your video and explain what it means for users.
-Reaction videos continue the conversation that you start in a blog post and they’re a great way to keep people thinking.
+Reaction videos continue the conversation that you start in a blog post, and they’re a great way to keep people thinking.

-5. Turn Statistics From a Blog into an Infographic
+5. Turn Statistics from a Blog Post into an Infographic

-Ideally, every blog you write should include statistics.
+Ideally, every article you write should include statistics.
 Otherwise, it’s really just an opinion.
 Statistics help you support your claims and can help show future trends.
-But because people have the attention span of a goldfish, sometimes text statistics within blogs get lost.
+But because people have the attention span of a goldfish, sometimes text statistics within blog posts get lost.